-1. An opportunity for practice in a relatively protected setting where the external environment is reasonably redundant so that greater attention can be focused
+An opportunity for practice in a relatively protected setting where the external environment is reasonably redundant so that greater attention can be focused on internal activity . . .

 111 Paul E. McGhee, Humour, its Origin and Development, (San Fransisco:1979), p. viii.